28547939/vpncore/README.md

 all Internet-facing
 security considerations are taken care of at once by IPsec.

-The reality is inevitably more complex when multiple users are involved or when certain services are more trusted than others, especially when it comes to services which access the Internet.
+But the reality is inevitably more complex when multiple users are involved or when certain services are more trusted than others, especially when it comes to services which access the Internet.
 Threats can also arise from within the WAN.
 Firewalls/ACLs on the host can go a long way in this